carlianaroland/Asteroids-Pt.1/README.md

 # Asteroids-Pt.1
-Creating and setting the up "Asteroids" game using given UML document
+Creating and setting the up "Asteroids" game using given UML document (Java language)